sourdough-danish-pastries-recipe

 Do I have to use unsalted butter?

-Yes.
+You will definitely want to choose unsalted butter.
 Salted butter would pull moisture from the dough during lamination.
 Unsalted butter will give you cleaner layers.

 Doesn’t using sourdough starter make the process more difficult?